chef/chef-web-docs/chef_master/source/knife_client.rst

              .. end_tag

 ``-p FILE``, ``--public-key FILE``
    The path to a file that contains the public key.
 This option may not be passed in the same command with ``--prevent-keygen``.
-When using Open Source Chef a default key is generated if this option is not passed in the command.
+When using Chef a default key is generated if this option is not passed in the command.
 For Chef server version 12.x, see the ``--prevent-keygen`` option.

 ``--validator``
    Create the client as the chef-validator.
 Default value: ``true``.